 There are several species of seaweed/algae that are commonly referred to as sea moss.
 Today’s most popular and commonly used are Chondrus Crispus, Genus Gracilaria, and Eucheuma Cottonii.

-Sea Moss Benefits
+A Few Sea Moss Benefits

-- Sea Moss is rich in amino acids, vitamin c, vitamin A, omega-3 fatty acids, antioxidants, and minerals.
+- Sea Moss is rich in amino acids, vitamin C, vitamin A, omega-3 fatty acids, antioxidants, and minerals.

 - It contains 92 of the 102 minerals that our bodies need like zinc, iodine, iron, and more!